3D AI

 The short version

-Tripo3D generates 3D models from text prompts or reference images.
-You describe something or upload a photo and get a downloadable mesh.
-The output isn't production-ready — every model I've exported needed cleanup in Blender before it was usable.
-But it gets you a rough starting mesh in 2 minutes instead of an hour, which changes how you think about prototyping.
-I use it for early concept passes and asset blocking, not final production.
+Tripo3D turns text prompts or reference images into downloadable 3D meshes.
+Straight truth: the output isn't production-ready — every model I've exported needed cleanup in Blender before it was usable.
+What it changes is speed.
+A rough starting mesh in 2 minutes instead of an hour shifts how you prototype.
+I use it for early concept passes and asset blocking, not final production — and for that, it earns its place.

 Who it's for